atellmer/dark/README.md

 hydrateRoot(document.getElementById('root'), <App />); // some magic and app works!
 ```

-A working example of an SSR application based on the express server is in examples
+A working example of an SSR application based on the express server is in examples.

 <a name="routing"></a>
 ## Routing